Congratulations on your engagement!

 I do require a meeting in person, if at all possible, to get to know you both, and see how you are with each other.

-THIS MEETING IS FREE, BUT IF YOU HIRE ME, I REQUIRE A $60 DOWNPAYMENT IN CASH ONLY TO RESERVE YOUR DATE.
+THIS MEETING IS FREE, BUT IF YOU HIRE ME, I REQUIRE A $60 DOWNPAYMENT TO RESERVE YOUR DATE.
+I DON'T TAKE CHECKS.

 I always meet at the Panera Bread #1648 on Capital Blvd in Raleigh, across the street from K-mart.
 Free Wi-Fi and the smell of warm cinnamon rolls.
 Who could ask for more?
 This meeting should take 45-90 minutes, depending on how much of the paperwork is filled out beforehand :-)